MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 brew install git mysql exiftool libjpeg shared-mime-info openssl imagemagick findutils
 ```

-### Install bash
+### Install Bash

-If you haven't done so already, install a recent version of `bash` and set
+If you haven't done so already, install a recent version of [Bash](https://www.gnu.org/software/bash/) and set
 it as the default shell.
 You can find your installed version like this:

 ```sh
 bash --version
 ```

-Apple includes only `Bash` 3.2 from 2007 in all versions of Mac OS X even now,
+Apple includes only Bash 3.2 from 2007 in all versions of Mac OS X even now,
-because `Bash` > 4.0 uses GPLv3, and they don't want to support that license.
+because Bash > 4.0 uses GPLv3, and they don't want to support that license.
-MO's scripts use syntax that requires `Bash` >= 4.0.
+MO's scripts use syntax that requires Bash >= 4.0.
-Description of the script error that occurs if you aren't running newer `Bash`:
+Description of the script error that occurs if you aren't running newer Bash:
 <https://stackoverflow.com/questions/6047648/associative-arrays-error-declare-a-invalid-option>
-To install the newest `Bash` alongside older versions:
+To install the newest Bash alongside older versions:

 ```sh
 brew install bash